teburd/zephyr/doc/reference/peripherals/rtio.rst

 representation.

 Intermediary processing steps representing both sinks and sources of data are also possible.
-One common task is taking the raw byte layout coming from a device such as a 9-DoF intertial motion sensors and converting it to SI units with common numerical formats for that sensor kind.
+One possible task is taking the raw byte layout coming from a device such as a 9-DoF intertial motion sensors and converting it to SI units with common numerical formats for that sensor kind.
 Several processing steps might be connected together.
 Taking the above example of getting a common